dk14/wolfram-mega/docs/README.md

 > Semantics: mempool capacity is chosen based on resources available to operator and estimate of number of real identities which can physically exist in a given market/ecosystem.

->E.g. if ecosystem has 1J (aka kWh) energy and the minimum perceptible id is 0.1J, then 10 identities can be issued.
+>E.g. if ecosystem has 1J energy and the minimum perceptible id is 0.1J, then 10 identities can be issued.

 ## How it works